-Stock options granted under the 2008 Plan may or not be incentive stock options as defined in Section 422 of the US Internal Revenue Code of 1986.
+Stock options granted under the 2008 Plan may or may not be incentive stock options as defined in Section 422 of the US Internal Revenue Code of 1986.
 No stock option shall be granted at an exercise price less than 100% of the fair market value of the Company's shares on the date of grant.
 Fair market value shall mean the closing price of the Company's shares as quoted on the New York Stock Exchange on the date of grant.
 No stock option may have a term that is longer than 10 years after the date the option is granted.
-Stock options granted under the plan may have vesting periods, expiration dates, or other restrictions, as the Compensation Committee of our Board of Directors in its sole discretion will determine.
+Stock options granted under the plan shall be subject to a minimum vesting period of three years from the date of grant (but permitting pro rata vesting over time), provided that such restrictions shall not be applicable to grants of Share Options or Restricted Stock Unit Awards not in excess of 5% of the number of shares available for Grants under the 2008 Plan.
+Stock options subject to the achievement of performance conditions may have a minimum vesting period of one year.
+Stock options may have expiration dates, or other restrictions, as the Compensation Committee of our Board of Directors in its sole discretion will determine.